cosmos/ibc-go/docs/roadmap/roadmap.md

 For the latest expected timelines, please check [here](https://github.com/cosmos/ibc-go/wiki/Release-timeline).

-For the latest information on the progress of the work or the decisions made that might influence the roadmap, please follow our engineering updates](https://github.com/cosmos/ibc-go/wiki/Engineering-updates).
+For the latest information on the progress of the work or the decisions made that might influence the roadmap, please follow our [engineering updates](https://github.com/cosmos/ibc-go/wiki/Engineering-updates).

 ---